h2non/hu/README.md

 - Exploit subroutines (like tail recursion call)
 - Exploit memorization (currying, partial, caching...)
 - Exploit combinators
-- Exploit macros (and protocols in a near future)
+- Macros are a great thing, use it

 ## API